ibm-cloud-docs/schematics/cli-reference.md

 # {{site.data.keyword.bplong_notm}} CLI
 {: #schematics-cli-reference}

-Refer to these commands when you want to automate the provisioning of {{site.data.keyword.cloud}} resources.
+Refer to these commands when you want to automate your {{site.data.keyword.bplong_short}} workspaces and actions.
 {: shortdesc}

 To install the CLI, see [Setting up the CLI](/docs/schematics?topic=schematics-setup-cli) and to set up {{site.data.keyword.bplong_notm}} plug-in, see [{{site.data.keyword.bpshort}} plug-in installation](/docs/schematics?topic=schematics-setup-cli#install-schematics-plugin)
 {: tip}

-As of 31 March 2020, the {{site.data.keyword.bpshort}} command syntax changed from `ibmcloud terraform` to `ibmcloud schematics`.
-You can continue to use `ibmcloud terraform` commands as an alias, but note that this alias might become unsupported in future command line versions.
-{: important}

 ## General commands
 {: #schematics-general-commands}